mlaursen/react-md/packages/listeners/README.md

 }
 ```

 <!-- PROPS_START -->
 ## Prop Types
 ### ResizeListener
+The `ResizeListener` is a component used to create "performant" window resize listeners that also
+fixes some of the inconsistencies with how different devices and browsers trigger resize events.

 > Note: Required props will have an asterisk (*) after their name.